georgait/QAToolsPoc/README.md

 Assert.AreEqual(command, text);
 ```

-Of course, we can also use the "raw" `Func` like this:
+Of course, we can also use lambda like this:

 ```
 .UsingDynamicLocator(page =>